kleros/kleros-v2/contracts/README.md

 #### 2. Deploy to a Local Network

 The complete deployment is multi-chain, so a deployment to the local network can only simulate either the Home chain or the Foreign chain.
-Currently the scripts support only deploying the HomeChain contracts to the local network.

 **Shell 1: the node**